 Private Fiduciaries: At some point, you and your spouse may not be able to help your child.
 There will be sickness, disability and/or death.
 There has to be planning as to whom is going to watch over for your child.
 These decisions are often made in Wills or Trusts as to replacements for you and your spouse.
 Some people have family members or friends they can rely on.
 Some people put the funds in the hands of financial institutions which might handle the finances but they often don’t offer personal service.
 There are professionals who can step in.
 Private Fiduciaries are paid professionals who are licensed by the state to act as fiduciaries for individuals in need.
 They do get paid but their services can be invaluable.
 Of course, you have to find the right person for the job and even have a backup in place.
 Other professionals may also fill the role such as care managers or nurses.

-Check our page on Advocate Groups for organizations that may be able to facilitate legal issues.
+Check our page on Advocate Groups for organizations that may be able to guide you.